fragolinux/shellgAIde/FUTURE.md

 - More maintenance
 - Overlaps with existing devcontainer setups

-Initial recommendation: **Option A only**.
+### Mandatory constraints
+- Multi-architecture manifest: `linux/amd64` + `linux/arm64`
+- Single tag per version (no arch-specific tags)
+- Built via GitHub Actions + Buildx on tag push

 ---

-## 5. DevContainers Integration
+## 3. DevContainers Integration

-### Why it fits well
-- Containers already guarantee GNU tools
-- Bash versioning is trivial
-- Reproducibility is high

-### Suggested improvements
+If DevContainers are added:
 - Provide a reference `.devcontainer/` configuration
 - Base on Debian/Ubuntu
 - Run `make check` in `postCreateCommand`

-### Caution
-CI must still run on:
-- Linux runners
-- macOS runners

-Containers should not become the sole source of truth.
+- Keep CI on Linux + macOS runners (containers are not the only source of truth)

 ---

-## 6. Machine-Readable Reports
+## 4. Machine-Readable Reports

 ### Potential future needs
 - JSON or SARIF output for lint